 We happened to really luck out weather-wise, though Reykjavik doesn’t lack for rainy-day activities.
 In that case, a couple favorite museums include the Reykjavik Art Museum and the Saga Museum, which features dioramas straight out of Icelandic history.

 First, brunch at Grai Kotturinn was the perfect way to start the day.
 The place is small and cozy—just a few booths surrounded by some well-stocked bookshelves, and the menu of classic breakfast favorites is one you can’t go wrong with.

-For dinner, we really liked El Santo, a bright, glass-roofed Mexican joint serving up authentic tacos and homemade hot sauces, made with mostly locally sourced ingredients (it’s hard to find avocado in Iceland).
-In City Center, there’s Ramen Momo, a small counter-serve restaurant dishing out ramen and Tibetan-style dumplings.
+We really liked Ramen Momo, a small counter-serve restaurant dishing out ramen and Tibetan-style dumplings.
 Veggie-and music-lovers will also enjoy Kaffi Vinyl, Reykjavik’s only vegan eatery, which doubles as a small record shop.

 Last but not least, the hot dogs at Bæjarins Beztu Pylsur live up to the hype.
 Get one with everything—onions, fried onions, rémoulade, brown mustard, and ketchup.